 - 12 Pictures Of Hot Tamales Candy

 Hot Tamales History

-The candy is produced by a company named Just Born, which is based in Pennsylvania in the United States.
+The 50s candy is produced by a company named Just Born, which is based in Pennsylvania in the United States.
 Just Born, which is a family-owned company, undertakes the manufacturing as well as the marketing of Hot Tamales.
 The company uses the slogan “a great candy isn’t made… it’s Just Born” for all of its candies.
-It has had impressive figures of its sale of candies, which led it to become the 10th largest candy company in America in 2013.
+It has had impressive figures for its sale of candies, which led it to become the 10th largest candy company in America in 2013.
 Hot Tamales was particularly famous in 1999 when it was arguably the top-selling cinnamon candy.
 During this time the company was adding 135,000 square feet to the Just Born plant 50 miles north of Philadelphia.

-The ingredients of Hot Tamales have also been a topic of discussion for some time.
+The ingredients have also been a topic of discussion for some time.
 One of the most common doubts was that why the list of ingredients of the candy, printed on the packaging, does not mention cinnamon.
 As per the FAQ section of the website of the company, they use artificial cinnamon flavoring and not natural cinnamon.
 Besides that, customers have also been curious about the varying flavors of the candies within the same box.
 The company responded by saying that such slight variations occur while the manufacturing unit is determined to deliver the same flavor and heat in every candy produced.